 Key Length - The length of your encryption key.
 Longer is stronger.
 However, for longer keys, you may need to install the JCE Unlimited Strength Jurisdiction Policy Files.
 Need insights for choosing key lengths?
 Read Choosing Key Lengths for Encrypted File Transfers.

-If all goes well, you should then see your newly generated key along with some pertinent information, including: the key algorithm, key capabilities (can encrypt, sign, etc.), and the key's unique fingerprint.
+If all goes well, you should then see your newly generated key along with some pertinent information, including: the key algorithm, key capabilities (can encrypt, decrypt, sign, etc.), and the key's unique fingerprint.

-Option 2: Through the User's Web Interface
+Option 2: Through The User's Web Interface

 Login to your JSCAPE MFT Server's web interface.